4shub/quicklinks/README.md

 # Quicklinks
 Quicklinks is a short command-line script that allows you to quickly switch to a a pre-configured link.

-On OsX, this would be the same thing as doing the following:
+On OSx, this would be the same thing as doing the following:

 `ql google` -> `open https://google.com`